 - Necklaces mustn’t cause glare or shadows.
 Avoid bulky or flashy statement pieces.

 💡 Can you wear a hoodie in a passport photo?
-Passport pictures rules allows you to wear a hoodie.
+Passport picture rules allow you to wear a hoodie.
 However, it’s not recommended.
 A hood (just like a turtleneck) is likely to obstruct your neck or cast shadows on it, both of which are unacceptable.
 It’s best to remove a hoodie for a photo.

 - Passport photo hair rules state that hair shouldn’t obscure the face.
 So, you can wear your hair up or down, in a ponytail or a bun.